sysfatal/sysfatal.github.io/polyglottar-en.md

 [Abusing File Processing in Malware Detectors for Fun and Profit](https://ieeexplore.ieee.org/document/6234406), (2012 IEEE Symposium on Security and Privacy) also describes TAR as a technique to hide exploits.
 CVE 2012-1429 references this paper.
+There wasn't a TAR+ELF polyglot in this [polyglot database](https://github.com/Polydet/polyglot-database).
+Ok, let's go!

 ### TAR